macroevolution/bamm-dev-guide/source/documentation.rst

 As you add or edit content to the documentation, build the documentation often to check your work before uploading it online.

-To change the text that appears in the tab of the web browser, modify the text in *index.html* and make the modification in line 9.

 Upload online